BeardedManZhao/Gravel-Grammar/README.md

         );
         // Instantiate a callback class and load the echo command object into the callback function class final SyntaxCallback syntaxCallback = CommandCallback.create(
-                // Firstly, provide the command parsing mode string, where we split it with spaces " ",
+                // Firstly, provide the command parsing mode string, where we get it with spaces " ",
                 // Then we provide parameter objects
                 echo